kooriblue/monitor/README.md

 <hr />

-After downloading or cloning the package, input `npm install` command under the *front* folder to install the modules.
+After downloading or cloning the package, input `yarn start` command under the *front* folder to start the service.

-Download finished, input `npm run start` or `yarn start` to start the service.

 <hr />